ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 instead of taking the currency symbol as a parameter directly, take an NFT and address which it can then use to locate a config utxo who's datum will provide the currency symbol.
-The NFT is required to prevent the use of a malicious utxo with a different currency symbol.
+The config NFT is required to prevent the use of a malicious utxo with a different currency symbol.
 The config address script also needs to prevent tampering with the utxo.

 # Implementation details